enso-org/enso/doc/language-server/specification/enso-protocol.md

 >   relationship is going to work.

 ### Errors - Project Manager
-The project picker component also has its own set of errors.
+The project manager component also has its own set of errors.
 This section is not a complete specification and will be updated as new errors are added.

 ## Protocol Message Specification - Language Server
 This section exists to contain a specification of each of the messages that the